 Tony loves unravelling mysteries and investigating conspiracy theories.
 He will present what he has discovered and leave you to decide – fantasy, fiction, or the real story.
 The Duke of Windsor’s wartime dealings with the Nazis is one of the Royal Family’s most closely guarded secrets.
 Sensitive files remain embargoed – protected by the 100 year rule accorded, uniquely, to the Royal Archives.
 However, what has become increasingly clear is that when his country was facing its greatest crisis, the Duke was pursuing agendas totally at odds with Britain’s war objectives.
 Was this deliberate or was he being manipulated – a pawn caught up in a much wider game?

-General Meeting Rota for May – August 2019
+General Meeting Rota for September to December 2019

 Joining the Meetings